 The simplicity is tempting.
 It’s a passive approach that involves little input beyond a display and calculating the correct markup to earn a good profit.

-It works if you have many and varied items for sale.
-Customers tend to assume that prices will differ across the board and will want to know what prices you’re asking.
+It works if you have multiple items for sale, namely, various art prints, and related merchandise.
+Customers tend to assume that the prices will differ for each item, and they’ll want to know the prices without having to ask.

 Take a look at this: How to Price Art Prints: Practical Advice For Beginners